Most winters, Britain is brought to a standstill due to adverse weather conditions.

 Do you have to pay staff who are absent due to the bad weather?

-According to Rob Tice, head of employment at Derby-based solicitors Flint Bishop, many businesses are still struggling with the tricky decision over whether to pay staff who are absent from work through dangerous road conditions or school closures.
+According to Robert Tice, many businesses are still struggling with the tricky decision over whether to pay staff who are absent from work through dangerous road conditions or school closures.
+He comments;

 “Despite last year’s problems, few employers have amended their contracts of employment to take into account this scenario, which is occurring more and more often.

 Although conditions have been treacherous and many people have legitimately been unable to make it to work unless it is stipulated in their contract, employers are not obliged to pay their staff.

 As a general rule, if a place of work is open for business, then employers do not have to pay those employees who do not attend work due to travel difficulties or child care issues.
 However, if an employer makes the decision to close the business due to the weather, employees will usually be entitled to receive full pay unless the contract contains a temporary lay off clause.

 My advice would always be to put a formal adverse weather policy in place, so that employees will be aware of whether or not they will be paid if they are absent due to a ‘snow day’.
 This will avoid any resentment from those employees who did make it into work when others didn’t.